TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 In the age of sustainability reports, activist investing, and the climate crisis, it is important that refurbishers can effectively communicate their operations' environmental benefits (and costs).

 As such, we have decided to share a method to calculate the carbon benefit of refurbishing.
-This is a *significantly simplified* version of a carbon calculation that we provide to customers at Global Resale.
-Global Resale is a large IT Refurbisher and Microsoft Authorized Refurbisher.
+This is a *significantly simplified* version of a carbon calculation that is used in industry.

 The calculation, in the form availabe in this project, will work best for small to medium sized Refurbishers.
 There are still manual inputs, but so long as you are not calculating a massive number of pickups and volume, this will be usable.